LuisPastranaLemus/P_20250505_Purchasing_activity_analysis/README.md

 Key questions:

-- Which days and times have the most order activity?
+- Which days and time of the day have the most order activity?
 - How often do users typically place orders?
 - How many items do they typically purchase per order?
 - Which products have the highest repurchase rate?